pggPL/TransformerEngine/docs/features/low_precision_training/mxfp8/mxfp8.rst

 while the corresponding scaling factors are arranged as short and tall rectangles.*

-Bytes inside each block needs to be permuted to satisfy the hardware requirements.
+Bytes inside each block need to be permuted to satisfy the hardware requirements.
 Note that each block contains 128 x 4 bytes of scaling factors, we will number the consecutive quadruples of bytes as 0, 1, 2, ..., 127.
 Then after the permutation these quadruples will be in order: